Schwarz Elite College Prospects Tennis Camp for Boys - Session 3

 Are campers really recruited for Brown?

 Yes.
 We are actively recruiting many of the players from last year’s camp.
 Another important note is that many of the coaches who worked or attended last year’s camp took a large portion of their recruits directly from our camp.
-Remember that all the instructors outside of myself and my assistant coach are college coaches from respected tennis and academic institutions.
+Remember that all the instructors outside of myself and my assistant coach are college coaches from top tennis and academic institutions.

 Do other college coaches attend?